 This test is not “real life,” but it’s useful because it isolates two things:

-- Pure clamping friction
+- Pure clamping strength

 - How the collar behaves when gravity (and bodyweight) is constantly trying to pull plates off the sleeve